openastro/sml/README.md

 Disclaimer
 ------

-The copyright holders are not liable for any damage(s) incurred due to improper use of `SML`.
+The copyright holders are not liable for any damage(s) incurred due to improper use of SML.

 TODO
 ------

   - Extend test suite
-  - Figure out better way (avoiding code duplication) to build `STL`-based and `Eigen`-based tests in the same build tree
+  - Figure out better way (avoiding code duplication) to build STL-based and Eigen-based tests in the same build tree
-  - Add version detection in `CMake` module so that find_package respects minimum version required.
+  - Add version detection in CMake module so that find_package respects minimum version required.
   - Find a way to provide an option to clean installation.